mzprizm/react-app-project/project-worksheet.md

 ### API

-The API I have chosen is either 1 "Joke API" or 2 "Official Joke API" -- both return 2-part joke as object.
+The API I have chosen is either (1) "Joke API" or 2 "Official Joke API" -- both return 2-part joke as object.
 No private key required.

-1. "[JokeAPI](https://sv443.net/jokeapi/v2) is a RESTful API that serves uniformly and well formatted jokes.
+1. **[JokeAPI](https://sv443.net/jokeapi/v2)** "is a RESTful API that serves uniformly and well formatted jokes.
 It can be used without any API token, membership, registration or payment.
 It supports a variety of filters that can be applied to get just the right jokes you need." [my API link](https://sv443.net/jokeapi/v2/joke/Programming?blacklistFlags=nsfw,religious,political,racist,sexist&type=twopart)

 ```